thedynamiclinker/ld/Mission.md

 Consider any coffee shop, restaurant, or bar in the average modern city.

-The coffee shops look like this:
+In the coffee shops, we find people doing things that look like this:

 ![[coffee-shop.jpg]]

-The restaurants look like this:
+The restaurants are full of people doing things like this:

 ![[restaurant-1.jpg]]

-As for the bars, the night clubs and party bars look something like this:
+As for the bars, the night clubs and party focused ones look something like this:

 ![[nightclub-1.jpg]]